Marianne Ackerman

 Marianne Letitia Ackerman (born 1952) is a Canadian novelist, playwright, and journalist.
 Mankind and Other Stories of Women, her fifth work of prose fiction, was published by Guernica Editions in 2016.
 Her play Triplex Nervosa premiered at Centaur Theatre in April 2015.
 Triplex Nervosa Trilogy was published by Guernica in 2020.

-Life and career
+Biography

 Marianne Ackerman was born in Belleville, Ontario and grew up on a farm in Prince Edward County.
 She received a Bachelor of Arts in Political Science (Honours) from Carleton University in 1976.
 She spent a year at the Sorbonne in Paris studying French language and culture before receiving a Master of Arts in Drama from the University of Toronto in 1981.

 From the early 1980s, Ackerman lived in Montreal, where she worked as a freelance journalist and as theatre critic for the Montreal Gazette, winning the Nathan Cohen Award for theatre criticism.